 ✨ Tip: If you want to display multiple viewports on your screen, go to the View tab > Windows panel > click Tile Views (shortcut: WT).

-Step 2 – Add Matchline
+Step 2 – Draw a matchline

 - Go to the View tab > Sheet Composition panel > click Matchline.